Price pitches 4 scoreless innings in spring training debut

 ANGELS (SS) 10, ROCKIES 8

-Mike Trout hit his first triple and homered for the second time this spring training.
-Newly signed Carlos Gonzalez went 1 for 3 and scored a run in his spring training debut for the Rockies.
+Mike Trout hit his first triple and homered for the second time this spring.
+Newly re-signed Carlos Gonzalez went 1 for 3 and scored a run in his spring debut for the Rockies.
 Andrelton Simmons returned to the Angels lineup after missing a week with a left-shoulder sprain and got a single and an RBI double for his first hits.
 DJ LeMahieu hit a grand slam to cap a five-run fourth inning for Colorado.
-Jefry Marte and Zack Cozart homered for Los Angeles, while Martin Maldonado connected for the second time..
+Jefry Marte and Zack Cozart homered for Los Angeles, while Martin Maldonado connected for the second time.
 Roberto Baldoquin hit a two-out three-run home run for the Angels in the ninth in his first spring training at-bat.

 DIAMONDBACKS 3, CUBS 2